 These match users based on proximity.
 The model works because people prefer connecting locally.
 But it requires density.
 Without enough users in one area, the experience feels empty.

 This is why many geolocation apps launch with heavy localized marketing in one or two cities before expanding.
 The other challenge is safety.
-When you're matching people based on real-time location, privacy concerns become more prominent.
-Users need reassurance that their exact location isn't being shared publicly and that the app has proper reporting and blocking systems.
+When you're matching people based on location, privacy concerns cannot be ignored.
+Users don't want their details (profile) to be public and they expect a proper reporting and blocking systems.

 A straightforward profile catalogue with minimal filtering.
 Users browse freely.
 This model depends on clean navigation, if the directory feels cluttered, people stop exploring.
 Open directories work well for niche communities where users want to see everyone in the network without algorithmic interference.